Is Checkpoint Therapeutics, Inc. (CKPT) a Keeper?

 H.C.
 Wainwright, on the other hand, stated in their research note that they expect to see CKPT reach a price target of $11.
 The rating they have provided for CKPT stocks is “Buy” according to the report published on December 8th, 2017.

-After a stumble in the market that brought CKPT to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 9.06% of gains for the given period.
+After a stumble in the market that brought CKPT to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -1.85% of loss for the given period.

 Stock Fundamentals for CKPT